M1S2/JigsawPuzzleSolver/README.md

 2. **Compare edges:** Compare all piece edges against each other.
 Build a list with all match scores and sort it ascending by the scores (best/lowest scores first).
 Remove all scores above a specific value.
 3. **Solve puzzle:** Join all pieces beginning with the best matching edges.
 Edges are joined until no good match is left or until all pieces are joined.

+## Settings
+Use the settings menu to adapt the solver to your puzzle.
+Many parameters can be changed either to improve solver quality or speed.
+Refer to the tooltips of the controls for further informations.

+## Algorithms
+The algorithms for extracting and matching pieces are taken from https://github.com/jzeimen/PuzzleSolver and adapted.
+Thanks for this great project.

 ## Window Icon
 WindowIcon made by Freepik from www.flaticon.com/free-icon/jigsaw_993686